apenlor/apenlor.github.io/_posts/2023-02-23-contract-testing-workflows.md

 But it can *(and will)* happen that in upper environments, the version deployed may not be the latest one.

 The situation is a little bit more complicated than on the consumer side, when the provider tries to deploy a breaking change, it will be blocked.
-But if the consumer tries to create a new contract compatible with the “future” provider breaking change version, it will not be able to deploy either (as it will be not compatible with the currently deployed version of the provider).
+But if the consumer tries to create a new contract compatible with the "future" provider breaking change version, it will not be able to deploy either (as it will be not compatible with the currently deployed version of the provider).
 To solve this, the logical steps are:

-1. The provider will need to include those breaking changes incrementally: ***“expand & contract”***.
-If we are talking for example about a field (*change from name to firstName*), you will need to include in a first provider version both values for the field, the old one and the new one, to keep the compatibility with the consumer.
+1. The provider will need to include those breaking changes incrementally: **_"expand & contract"_**.
+If we are talking for example about a field (change from `name` to `firstName`), you will need to include in a first provider version both values for the field, the old one and the new one, to keep the compatibility with the consumer.
-2. Consumer can now deploy the new version created, where they are only using *firstName* because is already supported by the provider.
+2. Consumer can now deploy the new version created, where they are only using `firstName` because is already supported by the provider.
-3. Provider can create a new version and get rid of the old field *name*, as it is already not used by any consumer.
+3. Provider can create a new version and get rid of the old field `name`, as it is already not used by any consumer.

 {% include figure popup=true image_path="/assets/images/diagram-provider-deploy-impact-consumer.png" alt="Provider deployment with impact on consumer" caption="Provider deployment with impact on consumer" %}